-—a rather thoughtful piece, though a bit harsh on Mr. Steyn, who offered exactly the right take on Neville Chamberlain: “an honorable man who believed he was acting in the interest of his country”—just as Churchill eulogized him after Chamberlain’s death in 1940.
+—a rather thoughtful piece, though a bit harsh on Mr. Steyn, who offered exactly the right take on Neville Chamberlain.
+He was “an honorable man who believed he was acting in the interest of his country.”
+That was also how Churchill eulogized him after Chamberlain’s death in 1940.

 It is reassuring to know that Iran is (thank goodness) not Nazi Germany; and that the Iran nuclear deal and Munich are not analogous.
 But some of Mr. Reuter’s sentences rest uneasily next to each other.